jjcollinge/quorum-deploy/README.md

 ## Prerequisites
 * Linux
 * Docker
-* A Quorum genesis file.
-If you do not have an existing genesis file.
-One can be created using [this tool](https://github.com/davebryson/quorum-genesis).

 ## Configuring your node
 If you do not have existing keys and config, you can use the `node-builder.sh` script to help configure your node.